sofiia-chorna/cgan-fashion-mnist/README.md

 During the evaluation, the files created in the "eval" folder are: a batch of generated images and their labels; a batch of real data used in the evaluation; plots for dimensionality reductions (pca, tsne) for real and generated batches.

-For logging, I tried to use [Weight & Biases](https://wandb.ai/site/), and indeed it does nice plots for the training.
+For logging, I tried to use [Weight & Biases](https://wandb.ai/site/), and indeed it does nice plots for the training & logs

 #### Analysis
 To evaluate the performance of the generated data sets, I used the FID metric and dimensionality reduction analysis.
 The models were trained for 100 epochs, and the checkpoints corresponding to the most optimal models were selected for evaluation.